hansonkd/Tino/README.md

 ### Should I use Tino in Production?

-Its not ready for public consumption at the moment, but if you want my help to run it, just drop me a line.
+Its not ready for public consumption at the moment, but if you want my help to run it, just drop me a line and we will make it happen.